https://github.com/tdhoward/tartlab

 * Client device (for development): Any device with a relatively modern browser (keyboard recommended)## Recommended embedded devices

 Any device using an ESP32 or ESP8266 processor and providing WiFi support should work.
 I haven't tested with RP2040/RP2350 devices, but they should be able to be supported as well.
-Devices with LCD screens are highly recommended, as that simplifies troubleshooting, if needed.
+Devices with LCD screens are not actually required, but it should make your life so much easier.

 LilyGo devices (T-Display-S3, T-Display-S3 Pro) were used to test and develop TartLab, so those should work great.## Screenshots